Acepie/Public-Portfolio-Projects/README.md

 Render features include reflection, refraction, and basic lighting

-Only supports spheres for now
+Only supports spheres and triangles for now

 #### -Infinite Runner: